madhureddy12/devsecops-example-helloworld/Readme.md

 the change request (or bugfix) they are working on, so the pipeline code always stays in sync with the the application code.
-Furthermore, __"standard"__ development processes can now not only be applied to the application code, but also to the pipeline code, specifically source code control, testing, and code review.
+Furthermore, __"standard"__ development processes can now not only be applied to the application code, but also to the eline code, specifically source code control, testing, and code review.

 ## Pipeline Steps